Harvey Mansfield

 Harvey Claflin Mansfield Jr. (born March 21, 1932) is an American political philosopher.
-He is the William R. Kenan, Jr. Professor of Government at Harvard University, where he has taught since 1962.
-He has held Guggenheim and NEH Fellowships and has been a Fellow at the National Humanities Center; he also received the National Humanities Medal in 2004 and delivered the Jefferson Lecture in 2007.
-He is a Carol G. Simon Senior Fellow at Stanford University's Hoover Institution.
-He is notable for his generally conservative stance on political issues in his writings.
+He was the William R. Kenan Jr. Professor of Government at Harvard University, where he taught from 1962 until his retirement in 2023.
+He has held Guggenheim and NEH Fellowships and has been a Fellow at the National Humanities Center.
+In 2004, he was awarded the National Humanities Medal by President George W. Bush and delivered the Jefferson Lecture in 2007.

-Mansfield is the author and co-translator of studies of and/or by major political philosophers such as Aristotle, Edmund Burke, Niccolò Machiavelli, Alexis de Tocqueville, and Thomas Hobbes, of Constitutional government, and of Manliness (2006).
-In interviews Mansfield has acknowledged the work of Leo Strauss as the key modern influence on his own political philosophy.
+Mansfield is a scholar of political history, and was greatly influenced by Leo Strauss.
+He is also the Carol G. Simon Senior Fellow at the Hoover Institution of Stanford University.
+Mansfield is notable for his generally conservative stance on political issues in his writings.
+At Harvard, he became one of the university's most prominent conservative figures.
+In 2023, he retired from teaching as one of the university's longest-serving faculty members.

-His notable former students include: Mark Blitz, James Ceaser, Tom Cotton, Andrew Sullivan, Charles R. Kesler, Alan Keyes, William Kristol, Clifford Orwin, Paul Cantor, Delba Winthrop, Mark Lilla, Francis Fukuyama, Sharon Krause, Bruno Maçães, and Shen Tong.
+His notable former students include: Mark Blitz, James Ceaser, Tom Cotton, Andrew Sullivan, Charles R. Kesler, Alan Keyes, William Kristol, Clifford Orwin, Paul Cantor, Mark Lilla, Francis Fukuyama, Sharon Krause, Bruno Maçães, and Shen Tong.

 Biography

-Mansfield's father, Harvey Mansfield Sr., had been editor of the American Political Science Review, and was the Ruggles Professor Emeritus of Public Law and Government at Columbia University at the time of his death in 1988 at the age of 83.
+Mansfield was born in New Haven, Connecticut, on March 21, 1932.
+His father, Harvey Mansfield Sr., had been editor of the American Political Science Review and was the Ruggles Professor Emeritus of Public Law and Government at Columbia University at the time of his death in 1988 at the age of 83.

-Mansfield has been at Harvard since his own student days in 1949, having joined the faculty in 1962.
-He received his A.B. at Harvard in 1953, served in the United States Army in Virginia and France, and then received his Ph.D. from Harvard in 1961.
+Mansfield was educated at public schools before college.
+In 1949, he enrolled at Harvard University with a focus in studying government, receiving his Bachelor of Arts in 1953.
+As an undergraduate, he was a liberal who supported Adlai Stevenson in the 1952 presidential election.
+After graduating, Mansfield received a Fulbright Scholarship to study in England for a year.
+From 1954 to 1956, he served in the United States Army in Virginia and France.
+He returned to Harvard and received his Ph.D. in 1961.
+Mansfield initially began teaching at the University of California, Berkeley, for a few years before lecturing at Harvard.
+In 1969, he was appointed as a full professor and was chair of the university's government department from 1973 to 1976.

 Mansfield was married to Delba Winthrop, with whom he co-translated and co-authored work on Tocqueville.